JPCMarques/JPCMarques_Old.github.io/_book-hunters/chapter-2.md

 id: chapter-2
 ---

-When he came to, Raynell was in a seemingly infinite, pitch black room.
+When he regained consciousness, Raynell was in a seemingly infinite, pitch black room.
 In front of him, was the amalgamation of energy resembling a humanoid creature.

 "Welcome to the Void.
 This is a place that breaks most human beings, specially the religious.